 - Kasasa® for their Rewards program

-- EconoCheck® for their Value-Added Secure Checking program
+- EconoCheck® for their Subscription (Value-Added) Club Checking program

 We want you to be able to choose the service that’s best for your institution.
 Let’s talk about how the two types compare in these areas:

 - Cost (initial and lifetime)

 - Institution benefits (other than revenue)

 Get all our Checking insights in a single Ultimate Guide eBook!
 40+ pages of tips, comparisons, strategies, and more!
 Download now for reference anytime!